arnoldt100/anansi/documentation/source/how_to_build_anansi.rst

 How to Build Anansi
 ===================

 We first provide an overview of building Anansi.

 Building Anansi can be broadly separted into 3 stages.
 The first stage is to satisfy the library prerequisites.
 The second stage is to set the build runtime environment which consists of setting critical environmental variables.
 The last stage to run the Anansi build commands.

+The mandatory library prerequisites

+    * CMake
+    * MPI
+    * C++ and C compiler
+    * Python

+are needed to build Anansi.
+Sphinx is only needed for building documentation.

 ###########################
 Library Prerequisites Stage
 ###########################

-The following are the library prerequisites for building Anansi.
+We now provide more details library prerequisites for building Anansi.

 -----
 CMake
 -----

-An implementation > 3.16
+Anansi uses CMake as its' build tool.
+A version greater than 3.16 is required.
+Most Linux distros provide CMake, or it can be installed via a package manager.
+One can also download CMake from *cmake.org* and build from source.

 ---
 MPI
 ---

 An implementation that supports MPI standard > 3.0.

 ------------------